RohitKushvaha01/PrivacyPolicy/Love2d.md

 The Application collects information when you download and use it.
 This information may include information such as

-*   Your device's Internet Protocol address
+*   Your device's IP address
-*   The pages of the Application that you visit, the time and date of your visit, the time spent on those pages
-*   The time spent on the Application
 *   your mobile operating system you use

 **Cookies and tracking technologies**